Seeking Solid Financial Footing for the Next Decade: 10 Tips for 2010

 - Review your insurance coverage.
 Only half of National Survey respondents who reported having at least one form of insurance (health, auto, homeowners or life) said they reviewed their insurance coverage at least once a year.
 And one in seven (14 percent) said they never did so.
 Taking the time each year to assess whether your insurance coverage aligns with your needs is a smart strategy—especially if recent life changes have left you under- or over-insured.
 For example, if you are young and single with no dependents—or if you are an empty-nester with a fully paid home—you might need less life insurance than someone who is financially responsible for others (such as children or aging parents), has a mortgage or both.
 More information is available on the Web site of the National Association of Insurance Commissioners.

 The start of a new year is always a terrific time to take stock of your finances and to embrace new habits to get—and stay—financially fit.
-Even if you were not thinking about saving and investing when the clock struck midnight on New Year’s Eve, it’s not too late to set fresh financial goals for 2010.
+Even if you were not thinking about saving and investing when the clock struck midnight on New Year’s Eve, it’s not too late to set fresh financial goals.
 Take time to make a long-term financial plan—and stick with it.
 Make sure your plan includes a realistic spending plan that not only allows you to make ends meet comfortably and keep your debt under control, but also includes line items for saving and investing for each of your financial goals.
 When making financial decisions, be sure to comparison shop and check out both products and professionals before you invest.
 And remember that staying diversified and understanding risk are the best resolutions you can make for managing your finances over the long term.

 Download the print version.